 On the completion of our construction documents, all the information required to build the project is incorporated, including specifications for the kitchen, bathroom and laundry.

 Details of any built-in joinery are also included, plus the extent of tiling, timber flooring or other special finishes such as the selection of taps, basins, all the way through to door and cupboard handles.

-When an architect uses their skills to maximum effect in the design of a building, the quality of light and space will speak for itself.
-Interiors should complement and enhance the architectural spaces, rather than using them as props or special effects.
+When an Architect uses their skills to maximum effect in the design of a building, the quality of light and space will speak for itself.
+Interior finishes and details should complement and enhance the architectural spaces, rather than using them as props or special effects.